AnjarTiyo/boilerplate-wdio-mobile/README.md

 # Example of Mobile App Automated Testing using WebDriverIO and Appium

 <p>This is basic example of using WDIO for Mobile Automation testing.
-Application under test is WDIO Demo App.
-You can download it in this repository.
-We are automating Sign Up scenario. </p>
+Application under test is WDIO Demo App. </p>

+## Test Scenario
+Feature: Sign Up
+Test Cases:
+1. Sign up with valid data
+2. Sign up with empty email
+3. Sign up with empty password
+4. Sign up but enter wrong password confirmation

 ## Usage